Appu-09/HealthBridge/README.md

 **HealthBridge** is a Spring Boot backend that lets Indian families upload medical lab reports (blood tests, liver function, thyroid etc.) and get back a plain-language explanation — in Telugu, Hindi, or English .

+-> In India, many patients receive lab reports but struggle to understand them due to language barriers and medical jargon.
+HealthBridge aims to bridge this gap by making health insights accessible, culturally relevant, and easy to understand for entire families.

 -> Along with Indian diet recommendations based on the results.

 -> It's not just for one person.